 Invasive species that are established within an area are thought to negatively affect ecosystem function and disturb habitats, paving the way for new invasive species.
-This is especially true for invasive species that have complimentary functional traits, where one species facilitates the other.
-However, few experimental data are available showing how multiple invasive species interact with one another in a community.
-To understand if invasive species compete or facilitate one another, given their functional traits, I use functionally diverse invasive mollusks in experimental freshwater communities.
+To understand if invasive species compete or facilitate one another, I use functionally diverse invasive mollusks in experimental freshwater communities.
 In collaboration with Dr. Bill Hintz, we are also investigating how invasive species’ interactions are altered by anthropogenic factors such as road salt runoff and nutrient inputs.
-Our goal is to understand if we can make predictions about the effects that numerous invasive species will have in varying environmental conditions.
+The goal of this research is to understand if we can make predictions about the effects that numerous invasive species will have in various environmental conditions.
 Future research efforts will investigate ways that we can improve niche modeling for invasive species in freshwater systems, and how new opportunities for invasions are being facilitated by human activities.

 The application of deicers like NaCl in the United States has increased from 1-2 million tons in 1950 to nearly 20 million tons in 2010.
-Observational studies and controlled laboratory toxicity tests have led to a growing concern about the potentially negative effects of road salts in aquatic environments.
-Additionally, the increased costs of NaCl, potentially negative effects on human health, and the degradation of roadside habitats has driven agencies to seek alternative deicers and organic additives that make NaCl more effective.
+The increased costs of NaCl, potentially negative effects on human health, and the degradation of roadside habitats has driven agencies to seek alternative deicers and organic additives that make NaCl more effective.
 Numerous alternatives and additives are being applied across North America, without any knowledge of their effects in aquatic ecosystems.
 Some commonly used additives include organic distillation byproducts and beet juice byproducts.
-Starting in 2015, I initiated the first ever experiments of road salt alternatives and additives on aquatic communities.
-These studies are extremely important for understanding how food webs, biodiversity, and species’ life-history traits are altered by deicers and deicer additives.
-I have found that alternative deicers and deicer additives alter food webs, change phosphorus cycles, increase microbial activity, and affect species life-history traits like timing of reproduction and emergence frequency.
+I am investigating the effects of road salt alternatives and additives on aquatic communities.
+These studies are extremely important for understanding how food webs, biodiversity, and species’ traits are altered by road salts and additives.
+I have found that alternative deicers and deicer additives alter food webs, change phosphorus cycles, increase microbial activity, and affect traits such as the timing of reproduction and emergence frequency.
 Future research will focus on the effects of these organic additives on microbial composition, and algal competition dynamics in freshwater systems.
 Additionally, the Relyea lab is collaborating with dozens of researchers around the world through the GLEON Network to experimentally test the effects of road salts on freshwater communities.

 Area, energy, and heterogeneity are often invoked as the primary drivers of species richness patterns.
 Yet, there are few tests of how these factors interact to affect patterns of species richness.
 I use experimental freshwater communities and a model zooplankton system to better understand the mechanisms by which environmental factors interact to affect species richness patterns.